Go to Page Section:

 Annual Average Salary: Top 10 States

-These are the top 10 earning states in the field:
+These are the leading 10 states in terms of earnings in the field:

-* Salary information based on the May 2023 Occupational Employment Statistics (OES) Survey for Detectives and Criminal Investigators, OCC Code 33-3021, BLS.
+* Salary information based on the May 2023 Occupational Employment Statistics (OES) Survey for Detectives and Criminal Investigators, OCC Code 33-3021, BLS.* Employment conditions in your area may vary.

 I’ve always been intrigued by the world of intelligence, and hearing firsthand experiences from CIA agents is both fascinating and eye-opening.